Sport & Recreation

 Margaret continues: “There is no doubt that this development will help stimulate the growth of athletics in the town, which has already seen growing interest as evidenced by the numbers joining Folkestone Running Club, where membership has increased substantially in recent years.”

-Planning for this new venture has been spearheaded by the Folkestone Running Club and Three Hills Sports Park Ltd., with funding for planning and development from The Roger De Haan Charitable Trust, which has provided a grant of £1m.
+Planning for the track has been spearheaded by the Folkestone Running Club and Three Hills Sports Park Ltd., with funding for planning and development from The Roger De Haan Charitable Trust, which has provided a grant of £1m.

 architect guy hollaway

 Guy Hollaway is a multi-RIBA award winning architect, who’s also local, and has had a big impact on building in Folkestone.
-He created the new Three Hills centre and is in charge of the final piece of the jigsaw.
+He created the new Three Hills centre and has been in charge of the final piece of the jigsaw.

 The Shepway Sports Trust changed their name to The Sports Trust in March 2022.